Chart Color Schemes

 Henley Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Henley Beach's dwellings, as per the latest Census, consisted of 57.9% houses and 42.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Henley Beach dwelling structures, as per the latest Census, consisted of 57.9% houses and 42.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in Henley Beach was at 36.8%, with mortgaged dwellings at 31.9% and rented ones at 31.3%.
-The median monthly mortgage repayment was $2,000, higher than Adelaide metro's average of $1,562 and the national average of $1,863.
-The median weekly rent in Henley Beach was $345, lower than Adelaide metro's $320 and the national figure of $375.
+The median monthly mortgage repayment in the area was $2,000, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure for Henley Beach was $345, compared to Adelaide metro's $320.
+Nationally, Henley Beach's mortgage repayments were higher at $2,000 against the Australian average of $1,863, while rents were lower at $345 compared to the national figure of $375.

 Frequently Asked Questions - Housing